LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

   return similar_values
 ```

-The Python *heapq* [@heapq] module, which implements a priority queue, is used for this purpose.
-The calculated distances from the *CoG* value of the measurements to are inserted into this queue.
+The calculated distances from the *CoG* value of the measurements to are inserted into a heapq priority queue.
 Subsequently, as many elements of the queue are returned as defined by the *IP_return_count* parameter.
 The actual sorting is carried out by the queue in the background.

 ### Alternative Filter Algorithm Implementation